parth-magdum/Drowsiness_Detection/README.md

 ## How It Works

-1. **Eye Aspect Ratio (EAR) Calculation**:
+1. **Eye Coordinates Calculation**:
-   - The system calculates EAR using MediaPipe's facial landmarks, specifically focusing on the eye region.
+   - The system calculates these using MediaPipe's facial landmarks, specifically focusing on the eye region.
-   - It tracks the EAR in real-time to determine whether the eyes are closed for an extended period.
+   - It tracks the eyes in real-time to determine whether the eyes are closed for an extended period.

 2. **Drowsiness Detection**:
-   - If the EAR falls below a threshold for a set duration, the system detects drowsiness and triggers an alert (sound or visual).
+   - If the model detects eyes closed for a set duration, the system detects drowsiness and triggers an alert (sound or visual).

 ## Setup Instructions